TanStack/router/docs/framework/react/guide/route-trees.md

 During path matching, the trailing `_` is ignored, so `/posts` and `/posts_` are considered the same path.
 However, when constructing the component tree, the `_` is used to denote a non-nested route, so `/posts` and `/posts_` are considered different routes.

 In our example route tree above, `/posts` and `/posts_/$postId/edit` routes are siblings, not parent/child.
-To make this easier to understand, here's their section of the route tree and a psuedo-code component representation comparison between `/posts/$postId` and `/posts/$postId/edit`:
+To make this easier to understand, here's their section of the route tree and a pseudo-code component representation comparison between `/posts/$postId` and `/posts/$postId/edit`:

 - `/posts_/$postId/edit`
 - `/posts`